Jorixon/JASM/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+Please provide a snipped of the last entries of the log file as this may greatly help me, help you.
+The logs file can be found in the root of the application folder `JASM\logs\log.txt`.
+Exceptions == error.
+There is not filter on it so your windows username may be shown in file paths.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]
  - Version [e.g. 22h2]